 From “To a Friend whose Work has come to Nothing”

-“The mere act of writing splits the self into two” observed novelist Margaret Atwood as she parsed the duelling aspects of the creative self, one that writes and one that makes writing possible by paying the bills.
+“The mere act of writing splits the self into two," observed novelist Margaret Atwood as she parsed the dueling aspects of the creative self, one that writes and one that makes writing possible by paying the bills.

-For Yeats, the duality was less an outcome of his chosen profession and more consequence of recognizing the absurdity of the human effort.
+For Yeats, the duality was less an outcome of his chosen profession and more a consequence of recognizing the absurdity of human effort.

 Heaney put it simply:

-Reading Yeats, we are under the sway of a voice that offers both expansiveness and containment…The expansiveness arises from a confidence that the mind is its own place and within great distances can be imagined and traversed at will.
+Reading Yeats, we are under the sway of a voice that offers both expansiveness and containment...The expansiveness arises from a confidence that the mind is its place and, within great distances, can be imagined and traversed at will.
 The containment is present as a sensation of strong emotion and intellectual pressure coming up against former limits and straining within them.

-Yeats speaks to this dichotomy directly in his 1939 poem “A Dialogue of Self and Soul.”
+Yeats speaks to this dichotomy in his 1939 poem "A Dialogue of Self and Soul."

 From “A Dialogue of Self and Soul”

-The threshold of pain, an awareness of our mortal self and suffering, is something from which we so quickly turn.
-And yet, Yeats faces it directly – more than that, “A fascination of what’s difficult” is the primary propulsion to his work.
-3
+Yeats' poetry has a restrained precision; his powerful intellect spills into the words and abolishes our peace and ease.
+It is a threatening intellect, tied to uneasy emotion.
+The threshold of pain, this awareness of our mortal self and suffering, is something from which we so quickly turn.
+And yet, Yeats faces it directly - more than that, "a fascination of what's difficult" is the primary propulsion of his work.
+In an uncannily beautiful meditation of turning pain and chaos into meaning, Buddhist Nun Pema Chödrön argues that our capacity to sit with pain stretches our boundaries of self.

 When you are old and grey and full of sleep,